1962 Cal Poly Mustangs football team

 The 1962 Cal Poly Mustangs football team represented California Polytechnic State College—now known as California Polytechnic State University, San Luis Obispo—as a member of the California Collegiate Athletic Association (CCAA) during the 1962 NCAA College Division football season.
-Led by first-year head coach Sheldon Harden, Cal Poly compiled an overall record of 4–5 with a mark of 3–3 in conference play, tying for third place in the CCAA.
+Led by first-year head coach Sheldon Harden, Cal Poly compiled an overall record of 4–5 with a mark of 2–3 in conference play, placing in a three-way tie for third in the CCAA.
 The Mustangs played home games at Mustang Stadium in San Luis Obispo, California.

 Schedule

 Team players in the NFL

-No Cal Poly Mustangs were selected in the 1963 NFL Draft.
+No Cal Poly Mustangs were selected in the 1963 NFL draft.

 The following finished their college career in 1962, were not drafted, but played in the NFL.